psychoinformatics-de/datalad-concepts/extra-docs/dump-things.md

 The `things` schema supports inlining other `Thing` records in a `Thing`'s `relations` slot.

 Any "write" IO implementation for this dump format **should** extract such inlined records, and store them into dedicated files -- one for each individual record.
-Previously inlined records would then be referenced by their `id` only.
+Previously inlined records would then be referenced by their `pid` only.